HomePrecision engineers gain grant to invest in solar energy for power-hungry business

 The second-generation family business specialises in electrical discharge machining (EDM) and CNC milling and turning which use energy-intense wire and spark erosion techniques to cut through conductive metals and mill intricate 3D component parts for industry.

-Its new 102kwp photovoltaic system will generate more than 72,000 kwh green energy a year to help feed this power-hungry process.
+Its new 102kwp photovoltaic system will generate more than 72,000 kwh of green energy a year to help feed this power-hungry process.

 It is estimated that this will slash the business’ annual electricity bills by £17,000 and reduce carbon emissions by 14.07 tonnes a year too.